Weiyu-Kong/time-travelling-visualizer/README.md

 3. install requirements

-For linux developers, you can use the following command to install the required packages.
+For Linux developers, you can use the following command to install the required packages.
 ```
 $ (visualizer) ~/time-travelling-visualizer$ pip install -r requirements.txt
 ```